Galaxy S9: Everything you need to know about Super Slo-Mo

-The Galaxy S9 and S9 Plus have an improved camera and a few new software tricks.
+The Galaxy S9 ($719.99 at Amazon.com) and S9 Plus have an improved camera and a few new software tricks.
 One of those tricks is the ability to capture slow-motion videos at an incredible 960 frames per second (fps).
-In comparison, Apple's iPhone X ($1,829.00 at Apple) maxes out at 240fps.
+In comparison, Apple's iPhone X ($1,199.99 at Amazon Marketplace) maxes out at 240fps.
 The result is a video clip where you can see the world in a way you usually wouldn't.

 But, as with all new features, there are a few things you need to know before diving right into using Samsung's Super Slo-Mo video mode.